roshan-byte/roshan-byte/README.md

-- 👋 Hi, I’m @roshan-byte
+- 👋 Hi, I’m Roshan Kumar
-- 👀 I’m interested in Front End Web developing and Data Science
+- 👀 I’m interested in data analytics and AI/ML
 - 🌱 I’m currently Pursuing graduation in computer scinece.
 - 📫 You can reach me on email:  roshansharma800@gmail.com